Don't miss anything

 Wedding Feast at Cana

-This painting measures almost 70 square meters and is the largest painting preserved in a French museum.
-132 figures are represented in this scene showing the first miracle of Christ, turning water into wine at a wedding feast at Cana.
-The painting was commissioned for the refectory of San Giorgio Maggiore in Venice.
-It is a spectacular painting not only in terms of its scale but also by the artist's treatment of space and color.
-It is a theatrical scene that portrays each figure in the Italian fashion of the 16th century and not in clothes that go back to antiquity.
-Veronese specialized in decorative painting and he represents the religious scene in all the decadence of a Venetian banquet.
+This painting measures almost 70 square meters, being the largest one preserved in a French museum.
+132 figures are represented in the scene, showing the first miracle of Christ: turning water into wine at a wedding feast in Cana.
+The painting was commissioned for the refectory of San Giorgio Maggiore, in Venice.